Pinch347/Project1-TrillTerries/README.md

 # Project1-TrillTerries
+ Jesus Garcia

  Website detailing the Trill Terries NFT collection Overview
 Trill Terriers is a website for a 222 supply NFT collection inscripted on the BTC blockchain.
+This is meant to showcase the collection while also providing valuable information about the Trill Terries NFT collection.
+Also, a contact form to receive more information is also provided.

 Functionality
 The website offers the following functionality: